-Hence, I'll guide you through the step-by-step process of applying a watercolor effect in Photoshop CC to one of your favorite photos.
+So - I'll walk you through the simple process of applying a watercolor effect to a photo of your choice in Photoshop CC.

 What Is A Watercolor?